TalhaT298/setupReactHomePage/README.md

 ESLint is incorporated into the project to maintain code quality and ensure consistency across the codebase.
 This tool is vital for catching potential issues early in the development process, leading to a more reliable and maintainable application.</br>

-By following the installation steps and configuring each tool correctly, developers can quickly set up a powerful and scalable React application.
-This boilerplate not only simplifies the initial setup but also provides a strong foundation for building complex, production-ready web applications.</br>

 # Project Setup